vbaruh/rofi-keyboard-macros/README.md

  - $HOME/.config/rofi/macros

-The script looks for two type of files in the macro directory.
+The script looks for two type of files in the macro directory - macro and list files.

-1. .macro files
+## macro files

-A macro file should has .macro extension. rofi-keyboard-macros initially show list of all macro files.
+A macro file should has .macro extension.
+A macro file represents a group of macros.

+When started, rofi-keyboard-macros shows list of all macro files, so one can select a group from which to pick a kebyoard macro.

-Each line  a .macro file is a keyboard macro which will be typed with 'xdotool type' command.
+Each line in a .macro file is a keyboard macro.

+Selected kebyoard marro will typed with 'xdotool type' command.

-A macro supports two type of place holders.
+A macro supports two type of place holders which will be populated with a follow up user interaction.

-The first one is <<input>> placeholder.
+The first one is '<<input>>' placeholder.

-If your macro contains this placeholder rofi-keyboard-macros will run a rofi to take your input.
+If a macro contains this placeholder rofi-keyboard-macros will run a rofi to take your input.

 For example one can define a macro 'docker kill <<input>>'.
-The <<input>> placeholder will be replaced with what has been entered.
+The '<<input>>' placeholder will be replaced with what has been entered.

+## list files

 The second placeholder is the list placeholder.
 A list placeholder refers to a .list file.

-For example '<<list_docker_ps>>' is a list placeholder, because it matches the pattern '<<list_(.*)>>.
+For example '<<list_docker_ps>>' is a list placeholder, because it matches the regex pattern '<<list_(.*)>>.
 The regex group match is the name of a list.
-In this example the name is docker_ps, which points to docker_ps.list file.
+In this example the name is docker_ps, which is a reference to a file named docker_ps.list under the macro directory.

-So the .list files are scripts which return a list of options which will be supplied to another 'rofid -dmenu' call.
+The .list files are scripts which should echo a list of options which will be supplied to another 'rofid -dmenu' call.
+The placeholder will be replaced with the selected option.

 Example macro with list placeholder is 'docker logs -f <<list_docker_ps>>'.
 So if the docker_ps.list script executes 'docker ps --format '{{ .Names }}''